 8. Visitors, Guests and Other Presenters.

-ï All visitors, guests and presenters must scan the visitorsí QR code in the studio
+- All visitors, guests and presenters must scan the visitors’ QR code in the studio

-ï The studio is not a meeting place for onlookers and friends.
+- The studio is not a meeting place for onlookers and friends.

-ï The incoming presenter should check with the on-air presenter that it is OK to enter the studio to prepare for their program.
+- The incoming presenter should check with the on-air presenter that it is OK to enter the studio to prepare for their program.
 This is a courtesy.

-ï The studio should be vacated as soon as possible after completion of a program.
-The out-going presenter should prepare well before the completion of their program to do this, and should say their farewells at least - 10 5 minutes prior to the finish of their allotted time, to ensure that the in-coming
+- The studio should be vacated as soon as possible after completion of a program.
+The out-going presenter should prepare well before the completion of their program to do this, and should say their farewells at least - 10 or 5 minutes prior to the finish of their allotted time, to ensure that the in-coming

 presenter has time to get set up.
 They should also introduce the incoming presenter and their program.
 Again, a courtesy.
 Likewise the incoming presenter should thank the outgoing presenter.